Springfield Armory has a new gun on the market: the XD-S 45.

-In the latest and hottest trend to hit the handgun industry, Springfield presents a compact and sleek handgun, delivering a powerful man-stopping punch, with all the same features as its bigger brothers in the XD series.
+At first glance, the pistol presents as a compact and sleek handgun, capable of delivering a powerful man-stopping punch.
+Further, it seems to have all the same features as its bigger brothers in the XD series.

 Rob Leatham describes the new Springfield XD-S.

-At the rear of the slide the Springfield XD-S 45 has (6) slightly rounded serrations that allow for a sure grip while reducing the chance for the serrations to snag on gear or clothing.
+At the rear of the slide, the Springfield XD-S 45 has several slightly rounded serrations that allow for a sure grip while reducing the chance for the serrations to snag on gear or clothing.

 The XD-S 45 has polymer frame that has the same look and feel as the bigger guns in the XD series.
 There is a single position Picatinny rail system under the barrel at the front of the frame, allowing shooters to accessorize with lights or lasers.

 The XD-S has a similarly modified contour of the XD(M) series which should allow most shooters the ability to reach the magazine release without making gross adjustments of the gun.
 The grip has an aggressive “all-terrain” texture to provide the shooter with confidence when shooting, however it may be a bit rough for some.

 The XD-S also comes with Mould-Tru interchangeable backstraps, allowing shooters to form fit the grip to their liking.
 This could definitely come in handy for a handgun firing .45 ACP.

 The Springfield XD-S weighs a scant 29 oz. unloaded.

 Springfield XD series handguns have two safeties – the Ultra Assurance (USA) Trigger System, a Grip Safety.
 The XD-S 45 has these same features but also includes a Fail-Safe Disassembly safety.